 ABOUT THE AUTHOR

 Amber Caramella is the Chief Revenue Officer at Netrality Data Centers.
-With more than 25 years of sales and leadership experience in the digital infrastructure industry, Amber Caramella is responsible for Netrality’s revenue generation strategy and execution, where she oversees sales, marketing, network solutions, sales operations, channel partnerships, and strategic alliances.
-Prior to joining Netrality, she served as SVP of sales at Zayo, where she built the company’s global cloud, software, infrastructure, and data center vertical segment.
+With more than 20 years of sales and leadership experience in the digital infrastructure industry, Amber Caramella is responsible for Netrality’s revenue generation strategy and execution, where she oversees sales, marketing, interconnection, network solutions, strategic alliances, and channel partnerships.
+Prior to joining Netrality, she served as SVP of Sales at Zayo, where she built the company’s global cloud, software, infrastructure, and data center vertical segment.

-Caramella is on Bluebird Fiber’s Board of Directors, Cato Digital’s Board of Directors, and Infrastructure Masons’ Advisory Council.
-As Global Executive Sponsor of iM Women and a member of the People Committee, which is focused on culture and belonging, she works to raise awareness and education for diverse talent communities.
-Caramella’s goal is to elevate the visibility of women in digital infrastructure, drive meaningful cultural change, and help shape a more dynamic, representative pipeline of future industry leaders.
+Caramella is on Bluebird Network’s Board of Directors, Cato Digital’s Board of Directors, and Infrastructure Masons’ Advisory Council.
+She also serves as iM Women’s Global Executive Sponsor and is part of the Inclusion Committee, working to raise awareness and education for underrepresented groups.
+Amber’s goal is to increase the visibility and career advancement of women by transforming industry culture and ideology, leading to the development of a diverse pipeline for future industry talent.